 Walking in Mauritius is pretty low key compared to some other destinations and if all you want to do on holiday is walk, Mauritius may not be the right destination.
 But if you would like to pair some walking with time on the beach, it is a perfect place to do this.
 The main centre for walking on the island is in Black River Gorges National Park in the south west of the island although there are also walking opportunities in other parts of the island.
 There is a lovely boutique hotel on the fringes of the national park where lots of keen walkers choose to stay.
 Without compromising on comfort and style the hotel has fantastic food and provides easy access to the walking trails in the park.
 You can even walk from the door of the hotel itself.
 The trails are well marked so it is possible to do many routes without a guide although it is always possible to organise one.
 The trails include anything from short rambles to day hikes.
 It is also possible to climb the iconic Le Morne, a cuboid rock on a peninsula in the south.
 This has to be done with a licensed guide.

 Watersports in Mauritius

 With a mixture of calm lagoons, exposed reef breaks and long stretches of coastline, Mauritius is a watersports enthusiast’s dream.
-Kayaking, water ski-ing, wind surfing, kite surfing, surfing, SUP boarding, sailing, diving, snorkelling, wake boarding – you name it, Mauritius has it.
-Most of the beach hotels have boathouses with watersports included in your stay (with some supplements, depending on resort).
+Kayaking, water skiing, wind surfing, kite surfing, surfing, stand-up paddle boarding, sailing, diving, snorkelling, wake boarding – you name it, Mauritius has got it.
+Most of the beach hotels have boat houses with watersports included in your stay (with some supplements, depending on resort).

 Golf in Mauritius

-With over ten 18 hole championships golf courses Mauritius is a golfer’s idea of paradise.
+With over ten 18-hole championship golf courses, Mauritius is a golfer’s idea of paradise.
 Some of the hotels have their own golf courses and many of them provide access to more than one course as part of your stay.
 Talk to us if you would like to play golf as part of your holiday.